Niloy333/eegFloss/README.md

 ### `2.eegFloss_spiky_noise_filter.py`
 - Identifies the presence of Spiky artifacts in EEG recordings.
-- If detected, applies a custom filter to remove the artifact.
+- If detected, it applies a custom filter to remove the artifact.
 - Saves the cleaned data to a new file (which can then be sleep-scored).

 ### `3.eegFloss_file_cleanup.py`